markusmoenig/Eldiron/Readme.md

 ## License

 The source and all assets I commissioned for Eldiron are licensed under the MIT.

-You can use the source and assets freely.
+Unless explicitly stated otherwise, any contribution intentionally submitted for inclusion in Eldiron, shall be MIT licensed as above, without any additional terms or conditions.

   ## Acknowledgements